Jeff Yass: Career

 Billionaire trader Israel Englander sponsored Yass for a seat on the Philadelphia Stock Exchange, and SIG was initially run from an office at the Exchange.
 His father, Gerald Yass, played an integral role in founding the company, contributing his expertise as a Chartered Professional Accountant (CPA) and helping to build SIG’s back-office bookkeeping operations.
 Gerald remained actively involved with the firm for decades, providing crucial support to its early infrastructure.
-As of 2021, SIG generates almost one-tenth of the market making trade volume in exchange-traded funds.
+In 2021, SIG generated almost one-tenth of the market making trade volume in exchange-traded funds.

 Political activities

 US federal and state contributions

 Yass has contributed significant sums to political efforts.
 In 2015, Yass donated $2.3 million to a super PAC supporting Rand Paul's presidential candidacy.
 He and his wife contributed just over $5 million in 2016.
 In 2018 he donated $3.8 million to the Club for Growth, and $20.7 million in 2020.
-In the 2020 election cycle, Yass was one of the ten largest political donors in the United States donating $25.3 million, all to Republican candidates including 47 lawmakers who sought to overturn the 2020 US presidential election.
+In the 2020 election cycle, Yass was one of the ten largest political donors in the United States donating $25.3 million, all to Republican candidates.
 During the 2022 primary elections, Yass spent at least $18 million, including contributions in support of Republican Bill McSwain, who unsuccessfully sought the Republican nomination for governor of Pennsylvania.

 While primarily donating to Republicans, he also donated $1 million to the Moderate PAC which was set up to support Democratic incumbents against progressive primary challengers during the 2024 election cycle.
 He donated approximately $100 million during the 2024 US election cycle to Republican groups and campaigns, including $6 million in political contributions via the Commonwealth Leaders Fund PAC, supporting Republican Dave Sunday over Democrat Eugene DePasquale in the 2024 Pennsylvania Attorney General election.

-In the first half of 2025, Yass donated $16 million to MAGA Inc., a super PAC that supports Donald Trump, with Yass's donation being the highest record donation during that period.
+In the first half of 2025, Yass donated $16 million to MAGA Inc., a super PAC that supports Donald Trump, which was the highest recorded donation during that period.
+He donated $10 million to Vivek Ramaswamy’s gubernatorial super PAC in 2025.
+In 2026, Yass and his wife Janine Yass spent over $89.3 million in political contributions, donating $20,000,000 to Ramaswamy’s gubernatorial super PAC, $16,000,000 to MAGA Inc., and $15,000,000 to Club for Growth Action.

 Foreign contributions

 In March 2021, the Israeli newspaper Haaretz reported that Jeff Yass and Arthur Dantchik were behind a large portion of the donations to the Kohelet Policy Forum, whose worldview is based on nationalism, low taxes and market freedom.
-The Kohelet Policy Forum is responsible for the 2023 Israeli judicial reform proposal.
+The Kohelet Policy Forum was responsible for the 2023 Israeli judicial reform proposal.

-Also according to Haaretz, Yass is a major supporter of Israeli right-wing think tanks.
+Also according to Haaretz, Yass is a major supporter of Israeli conservative think tanks.
 In April 2024, The Guardian reported that Jeff Yass donated $16 million to anti-Muslim and pro-Israel groups.